MicrosoftDocs/biztalk-docs/biztalk/core/using-event-tracing-for-windows2.md

 ---
-description: "Learn more about: Using Event Tracing for Windows"
+description: "Learn how to use the Event Tracing for Windows (ETW) tool to view tracing messages for the Microsoft BizTalk Adapter for JD Edwards OneWorld."
 title: "Using Event Tracing for Windows2 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"